 Summer Session.
 Although some graduate-level courses are offered during the summer sessions, the University does not guarantee that any particular course will be offered.
 The availability of individual faculty members to supervise research or to participate in comprehensive examinations and in examinations in defense of theses or dissertations during the summer sessions varies from year to year.
 During the summer sessions, special arrangements must be made with both the Graduate School and the department for scheduling comprehensive examinations and thesis or dissertation defenses.
 Students must be registered to be eligible to schedule these exams.
 Graduate students must make prior individual arrangements for taking directed studies or special problems courses.

 Time Limit and Continuous Registration.
-Graduate students are required to complete their course work and research within the five-year time limit prescribed for the master’s degree and the seven-year time limit for the doctorate.
-In exceptional circumstances, requests to the Graduate School for an extension of the time limit must be accompanied by an explanation of delay in program progress, a detailed proposed schedule for completing the degree, along with the approval of the major professor and the graduate program director.
-The dean of the Graduate School will review such requests and determine whether a variance to the time-limit requirement is warranted (see the Graduate School Manual, sections 7.42 and 7.51).
+Graduate students are expected to complete their course work and research within the five-year time limit prescribed for the master’s degree and the seven-year time limit for the doctorate.
+The time limit for a degree program may be extended for legitimate reasons such as military service or serious illness.
+An application to the Graduate School requesting such an extension requires the endorsement of the student’s graduate program director or department chairperson (see the Graduate Student Manual, sections 7.42 and 7.51).

 Graduate students must remain continuously enrolled—except for summer sessions, which are optional—until they have completed all requirements and have received their degree.
-Unless they are on a leave of absence approved by the department and the Graduate School, students who wish to maintain graduate status must be enrolled in at least one course/research credit.
-For students who have completed all degree requirements with the exception of removing grades of Incomplete or submitting the final, formatted copies of a successfully defended thesis/dissertation, enrolling in CRG 999 (continuous registration) will maintain their graduate status.
+Unless they are on a leave of absence approved by the department and the Graduate School, students who wish to maintain graduate status must pay the continuous registration fee each semester until the degree has been awarded, even if they do not require use of any University resources and are not registered for course work or research.

 Students who are on a leave of absence or are on continuous registration do not have the privileges of consulting regularly with faculty on research or thesis preparation, nor of using laboratory, computer, or other educational facilities at URI.
 Students on continuous registration are not eligible for continuation of educational loan deferments based on student status.